 » Penis.
 It would be symbolically represented as a little horn coming out of the loins.
 But it is sterile.
 There is no life.
 (Daniel 7: 8)

 » Wings and Power.
 It could now fly to the heavens and dominion was given to it.
 (Daniel 7: 6)

 » Blasphemes God.
 With its mouth it would challenge God and take the place of the giver of life, the Christ.
 (Daniel 7: 25; 8: 11)

 » Law Giver.
 He will make his own laws and set his own times and seasons.
 (Daniel 7: 25)

 The Theory of Evolution (Beast becomes Man).
 The first three beasts were based on real animals, but the fourth seems like a creature from mythology or an extinct animal.
 During the reign of the fourth kingdom, a beast that could be the inspiration for the fourth beast was found.
-In 1822 dinosaurs were discovered, directly leading to the theory of evolution which would be published by Charles Darwin in 1859 (Origin of the Species).
+In 1822 dinosaurs were discovered, becoming a leading symbol in the theory of evolution which would be published by Charles Darwin in 1859 (Origin of the Species).